andriesbron/OMML/OMML/readme.md

 - public
 - registered
 - subscription
-- other
+- contact

 #### Rationale
 The "registered" access level means that a viewer has to take lead through following a one time registering process upon which access to the production is gained.
 The one time registration can be either for "free" or a fee.

-If a repeating fee is required, the "subscription" has to be selected.
+Access must be set to "subscription" in case a repeating fee is required.

-The "other" access level requires an interesting party to contact the production owner to gain insights on how to access the production.
-The omml container in that case acts more for promotional purposes.
+The "contact" access level requires an entity to contact the production owner in order to inform on how to gain access to the production.
+This can be used for promotional purposes or distributing the knowledge on the availability of a particular production.